inductiva/docs/docs/22.opentelemac/index.md

 ## What You'll Find Here

 ### Tutorials
-Step-by-step guides to help you learn how to run OpenSees through the Inductiva API.
+Step-by-step guides to help you learn how to run OpenTelemac through the Inductiva API.
 From getting started to advanced tutorials, we have you covered.

 ### Tutorials
 Step-by-step guides to help you learn how to run OpenTelemac through the Inductiva API.
 From getting started to advanced tutorials, we have you covered.